Writing Dialogue: 10 Tips to Help You (video) - Mark Crilley

 Be wary of the amount of text you have per page.
 It’s very easy to overload your reader with excessive amounts of text.
 Doing so also tends to clog up a page, leaving little room for the art to express itself.
 Of course you can break any of the below rules intentionally to make things look claustrophobic or cluttered.

 As a general rule, you don’t want more than 210 words per page.
 This means if you have two panels, stick to 105 words max for each.
 Three panels, 70 words per panel.
 Six panels, ~35 words max… Obviously that number is arbitrary, so just keep and eye out for overly wordy sections as you script and lay out your pages.

 Also, having more than 3 balloons per panel will generally make things look really busy.

-Understand how your dialogue will look on your page.
-While you might not be lettering your comic yourself, it’s still important to visualize how your dialogue will appear on the page.
+Understand how your text will look when placed on the page.
+While you might not be lettering your comic yourself, it’s still important to visualize how your dialogue will fit in each panel.
 Check out the chapter on lettering for related tips.

 Avoid repeating the same word too much.
 Using the same word over and over makes your text boring to read and makes that word awkwardly stand out.
 Everyone has their words that they repeat more than they should.
 One of mine is “just”.
 To fix this, do a search (ctrl + f in your word document) for words you think you might be overusing throughout your book and replace them with synonyms.
 Here’s a good crowd sourced thesaurus to help you pick words.